-- Adhere to the open space management plan which makes provision for the favourable management of the facility and the surrounding area for fauna. - Incorporate special design features to on-site roads to provide safer options for tortoises to minimise the potential of roadkill mortalities, where appropriate. - Keep a log of tortoise on-site roadkill mortalities.
+- Adhere to the open space management plan which makes provision for the favourable management of the facility and the surrounding area for fauna. - Keep a log of tortoise on-site roadkill mortalities.
 This log must be reviewed annually to inform operational management and mitigation measures. - Adhere to on-site speed limits and exercise vigilance of tortoises crossing the roads.